theodore-norvell/cogent/README.md

 ```
 Suppose P is false when 1 ms has passed.
 The first transition is blocked by P and the second by the time.

-On the first `TICK` event for with the time in A reaches 20 ms, then, if P is true, the first transition will fire and otherwise the second.
+On the first `TICK` event after the time in A reaches 20 ms, if P is true, the first transition will fire and otherwise the second.

 ### Using status appropriately